OpenTermsArchive/contrib-declarations/README.md

 ## Contribute

-In order to contribute additional terms to this collection or correct existing ones, please read the guidelines on [targeting](https://docs.opentermsarchive.org/guidelines/targeting/) and [declaring](https://docs.opentermsarchive.org/guidelines/declaring/) terms.
+In order to contribute additional terms to this collection or correct existing ones, please read the [documentation](https://docs.opentermsarchive.org/contributing-terms/).

 - - -